kennygrant/bestiary/structs.md

 You can define methods either on the struct value or struct pointer.
 You should follow these rules for deciding which to use

-* **If the method modifies the receiver, it must be on a pointer receiver **
+* **If in doubt, use a pointer receiver **
-* If some of the methods of the type must have pointer receivers, the rest should too for consistency
+* If the method modifies the receiver, it must be on a pointer receiver

 * If the receiver is large, e.g. a big struct, it is cheaper to use a pointer receiver
 * If you need any pointer receivers, make them all pointer receivers
 * If the type is stored in a map or interface, it is not addressable and T cannot use \*T methods